Practice

 Types of incense

-Smudge bundles — most commonly white sage, but also cedar, mugwort, rosemary, and others — are burned and moved through a space for cleansing.
-This is a specific practice with specific roots; sage bundles in particular come from Indigenous North American traditions and should be used with awareness of that context.
+Smudge bundles (most commonly white sage, but also cedar, mugwort, rosemary, and others) are burned and moved through a space for cleansing.
+White sage (Salvia apiana) bundles in particular come from specific Indigenous North American spiritual traditions and should be used with awareness of that context.

 The magical properties of common incense ingredients